Optimization & Regularization

 opt$zero_grad()

-Quiz: Guess which Parameter is Varied
+Quiz: Guess which parameter is varied

 We will now show some real trajectories of the AdamW optimizer applied to the linear regression problem from above where one specific parameter is varied.
 Recall that: